max-zhaoyi/RobotPlayground/README.md

 # RobotPlayground

-## CLI Commands for running this test set
+## CLI Commands for running this test set (tried on MacOS zsh with Python3)

 ### Run all tests in directory